Ester R.A. Leutenberg and Dr. John J. Liptak

 Interpersonal communication is the process of sending and receiving messages with another person.
 It sounds easy, but it is not.
-For teens, communicating effectively can be a very difficult process.
+For teens, effective communication can be challenging.
 The reason is that successful communication involves a very complex set of skills, as complex as those necessary for driving a car or reading a map.
-Part of the reason for this complexity is that messages can be communicated and received in a variety of ways, i.e. listening, speaking, signing, touch, eye contact.
-Teens need adequate communication skills in order to survive and thrive in our challenging society.
-Effective communication skills are critical in many walks of life including:
+The complexity is that messages can be communicated and received in various ways, i.e., listening, speaking, signing, touch, and eye contact.
+Teens need adequate communication skills to survive and thrive in our challenging society.
+Effective communication skills are critical in many walks of life, including:

-Teens these days do not have adequate practice at communicating with others because of the use of texting, social networking, email and instant messaging.
+Teens these days do not have adequate practice in communicating with others because of the use of texting, social networking, email, and instant messaging.
 Teens rely on impersonal communication means and often lack the skills to engage in face-to-face communication.
-They may also lack an ability to read verbal and non-verbal cues and to understand tone.
+They may also lack the ability to read verbal and non-verbal cues and to understand tone.
+The good news is that communication skills can be taught, learned, and improved through practice.
 The better the communication skills, the more prepared and successful teens will be.
-The good news is that communication skills can be taught, learned and improved through practice

 Over the last century, many different workbooks, workshops, and self-help systems have been developed to help people explore communication issues.
-In the past twenty years, many research studies have focused on the value of self-reflection and journaling as a way of exploring personal characteristics, identifying weak behaviors, and examining thoughts and feelings that lead to ineffective behaviors.
-This book is unique because it combines both powerful psychological tools designed to enhance communication skills: self-assessment and journaling.
+In the past twenty years, many research studies have focused on the value of self-reflection and journaling to explore personal characteristics, identify weak behaviors, and examine thoughts and feelings that lead to ineffective behaviors.
+This book is unique because it combines powerful psychological tools designed to enhance communication skills: self-assessment and journaling.

 The Teen Communication Skills Workbook contains five separate sections.
-In each, participants will learn more about themselves as well as the impact of skillful and non-skillful communicating:
+In each, participants will learn more about themselves as well as the impact of skillful and non-skillful communication:

 Need a creative way to start your session?
 Use the Teen Communication Skills Card Deck.
 The open-ended questions will break the ice and stimulate conversation.
 Use them alone or in conjunction with the corresponding page in the book.